- Trip Outline

 Balipara - JorhatAfter breakfast, we will drive to Jorhat and set in a beautiful mansion.
 Feel the ambience of colonial days as you relax in the period furniture and décor.
 A sense of déja vu pervades when you realize that this was from the lifestyle of pioneering Indian businessmen of the 1930s.
 Enjoy the rest of the day roaming around the Assamese village of Jalukonibari.
 Peep into the homes of metal-working artisans & master weavers, whose exquisite work may never be seen by eyes beyond this village, except yours.
 The laughter and music that is unique to this part of the world is yours to savour.

 Jorhat - ShiyongAfter breakfast, drive to Shiyong.
-Located in the middle of a tea estate "The Konyak Tea Retreat" is a working farmhouse amidst tea bushes, lemongrass, fruit bearing trees & tropical flowers.
+Located in the middle of a tea estate 'The Konyak Tea Retreat' is a working farmhouse amidst tea bushes, lemongrass, fruit bearing trees and tropical flowers.
 Night in homestay.

 Shiyong - NyahnyuRoad to the Myanmar border in the traditional village of Nyahnyu.
 Here you can partake in the daily routine of the villagers, fetching water in long bamboo pipes, helping the family in cooking, grinding rice and making jewelry from beads.
 Night in homestay.